codismodiss/CoDiMux/README.md

 ## Planned (v0.2)

-- AUR package
 - .deb + apt repo
 - Flatpak
-- DE-aware theming â€” detects KDE/GNOME/Hyprland and adapts.
+- DE-aware theming - detects KDE/GNOME/Hyprland and adapts.
 KDE will nudge you to install breeze-gtk if it's not already there, with a button that opens the page for it
 - Guided UI tour on first launch